Joseph A. Cafasso: Arrests

 Cafasso was arrested January 21, 2009 in Porter County, Indiana on a failure to appear warrant.
 He had previously been arrested in Porter County in 2008 for speeding, driving with a suspended license, and giving false information to police and did not appear as scheduled to address those charges.
 The alias he had been using in Indiana was "Robert Stormer"; the authenticity of Stormer's identity had previously been challenged by a journalist in October 2007.
 His other alleged aliases mentioned in news coverage are "Jay Mosca" and "Gerry Blackwood" and the Internet handle "Shipdude", allegedly used on dating sites.

 At the time of his arrests, Cafasso had been living with a 63-year-old woman whom he had befriended under a false name via a dating site.
 According to her son, Cafasso defrauded her of her life savings.
 After Cafasso's January arrest, convicted criminal Jack Idema, who spoke as a consultant on one occasion for a local Fox News affiliate, attempted to obtain a laptop computer that had been used by Cafasso from the woman he had been living with.
-She turned it over to police.
+She surrendered it to police.
 The social security number Cafasso gave police at the time of his arrest belonged to a 13-year-old girl living in Rhode Island.
 Cafasso also reportedly told the arresting officer that he was hiding from the CIA and the FBI.